coderNirajweb/web-dev-practice/README.md

 # web-dev-practice
-this is the first git Repository.
+this is the first git Repository
+Author - NirajJoshi